Tranquil Solutions Counseling Center, LLC

 Qualifications:

-Years in Practice: 3 years
+Years in Practice: 7 years

-Licensed Social Worker/Certified Trauma Professional/Outpatient Therapist
+Licensed Clinical Social Worker/Certified Trauma Professional/Outpatient Therapist

 As a therapist who has walked alongside a variety of client populations, ranging from older adults with traumatic brain injury diagnoses, children on the autism spectrum, to men and women with dual diagnoses of substance use disorder and mental health, I strongly believe in the empowerment of the individual.